KDE/documentation-develop-kde-org/content/docs/administration/portal-permissions/_index.md

 # Caveats

 * Host applications may impersonate any app_id
 * The empty `app_id` may match too broadly.
 It's advisable to get the application to provide an `app_id` instead.
 See https://systemd.io/DESKTOP_ENVIRONMENTS/.
-In the future possibly also via https://github.com/flatpak/xdg-desktop-portal/pull/1521.
+  It's also possible to directly register with the xdg-desktop-portal using the [Registry system](https://flatpak.github.io/xdg-desktop-portal/docs/doc-org.freedesktop.host.portal.Registry.html)